 Do You Check Email Immediately After Sex?

-Do You Check Email Immediately After Sex?
-An Exploration of Modern Relationships and Technology
+Do You Check Email Immediately After Sex? – Introduction

 The Psychology Behind the Need for Instant Connectivity